 Cheryl Brickey: http://meadowmistdesigns.blogspot.com/

-Bio: Hi there and welcome to my little corner of blogland.
-I’m Cheryl and I am an engineer by day writing patent applications for a textile company and a quilter by night.
-I currently live in South Carolina with my husband, two elementary aged children, cat, and crazy Labrador.
-I enjoy all aspects of quilting, especially designing quilt patterns and quilt math.
+Cheryl will be talking about “From Design Idea to Full Pattern – Quilt Pattern Writing 101”.
+She will also be teaching 2 quilting classes during symposium.
+She is an engineer by day writing patent applications for a textile company and a quilter by night.
+She currently lives in South Carolina with her husband, two elementary aged children, cat, and crazy Labrador.
+She enjoy all aspects of quilting, especially designing quilt patterns and quilt math.

 Robin will be talking about “Books, Patterns and Instructions, Oh My!
 Self-Publishing for the Novice Writer”.
 She is an emerging author with an interest in epic fantasy and paranormal fiction, and has two books for sale on Amazon.
 Robin has been a Librarian and Information Professional for more than 20 years.
 She currently works at a public library in Cumberland County, NC, where she spends her days looking up weird facts and unusual stories for people, which then become fuel for her story-telling.
 In her free time Robin designs custom Fabrege-style eggs and is learning the Pysanky, the Ukrainian art of decorating eggs.
 Robin is greatly outnumbered by her dogs and cats, but insists that she is not now nor ever will be the crazy cat lady.
 Dogs on the other hand… maybe.